kmoskovtsev/Nonlinear-doped-Si-MEMS/README.md

 moskovts --at-- msu.edu

 ## About
+This is the code for calculating nonlinearity induced by electron-phonon coupling in silicon microelectromechanical systems (MEMS).
+The code also calculates the temperature dependence of frequency for these devices.
+The theory used in this code and results produced by the code are published in:

+Kirill Moskovtsev, and M. I. Dykman.
+“Strong vibration nonlinearity in semiconductor-based nanomechanical systems.”
+Phys.
+Rev. B 95, 085426 (2017) ([download](https://arxiv.org/abs/1611.09912 from arXiv))

 There are two pieces of code here.
 The code in *c_ijm_through_F_public.ipynb* calculates analytical expressions for elastic constants of Si and Ge and saves them to 'single_expressions' folder.